Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Peter Gowdie

 Peter is a Paediatric Rheumatologist and General Paediatrician with appointments at both The Royal Children’s Hospital and Monash Children’s Hospital where he is the Head of Paediatric Rheumatology.
 Peter holds an Adjunct Lecturer appointment at Monash University, where he teaches undergraduate medical students.
-His teaching commitments also include education of postgraduate rheumatology and paediatric specialist trainees.
+His teaching commitments also include the education of postgraduate rheumatology and paediatric specialist trainees.

 Peter is actively involved in Rheumatology and General Paediatric research at The Royal Children’s Hospital and Monash Children’s Hospital.
-Peter has a particular interest in the management of juvenile idiopathic arthritis, juvenile dermatomyositis, periodic fever syndromes and paediatric autoimmune disease such as vasculitis and SLE.
+Peter has a particular interest in the management of juvenile idiopathic arthritis, juvenile dermatomyositis, periodic fever syndromes and paediatric autoimmune diseases such as vasculitis and SLE.

 Christina Boros